Planning home improvements

 - maintain clear sight lines between entry and street to increase safety and security.

-For more detailed information see Passive cooling; Passive solar heating; and the appendices Streetscape; Noise control; Landscaping and garden design.
+For more detailed information see Passive cooling; Passive solar heating; Streetscape; Noise control; Landscaping and garden design.

 Space configuration around the living core